MithrilJS/mithril.js/docs/components.md

 In this iteration, both the `ContactForm` and `ContactList` components are now children of the `ContactsWidget` component and they appear simultaneously on the same page.

-The `Observable` object exposes two methods: `register` which marks a controller as a Observable entity, and `update` which reloads controllers marked by `register`.
+The `Observable` object exposes two methods: `register` which marks a controller as a Observable entity, and `trigger` which reloads controllers marked by `register`.
 Controllers are deregistered when their `onunload` event is triggered.

-The `ContactList` component's controller is marked as Observable, and the `save` event handler in `ContactForm` calls `Observable.update` after saving.
+The `ContactList` component's controller is marked as Observable, and the `save` event handler in `ContactForm` calls `Observable.trigger` after saving.

 This mechanism allows multiple components to be reloaded in response to non-idempotent operations.